 As the home of Mizzou, the sports staff all have “The Eye of the Tiger.”
 In additional to broadcasting Mizzou football, basketball, baseball and softball games, Tigers ancillary programming is a staple in The Big 550 coverage that includes it’s sports anchor: The Big Sports Show.

 KTRS SPORTS ROSTER

 The best conglomeration of St. Louis sports voices resides here.
 Brendan Wiese hosts the evening show with an insightful and respected array of team members weeknights from 6:30-9:00 p.m.

 High School: CBC

 College: Lindenwood University

 Brendan Wiese returns to where it all began.
 In 2001, Brendan began his professional radio career as an intern in the KTRS sports department.
-He worked under Jim Heuer and Jim Holder among others, and now reunites with them both as colleagues in 2016.
+He worked under Jim Heuer and Jim Holder among others, and reunited with them both as colleagues in 2016.

 Brendan began his on-air professional career in 2004, when he joined KRMS Radio at the Lake of the Ozarks.
 He has been the voice of Camdenton Laker football since 2006, and the TV/Radio voice for the Lake of the Ozarks Shootout, Lake Race, and OPA Championship Powerboat races since 2010.